sumeet-dang/allAuth-Skeleton/README.rst

 You should then be able to open your browser on http://127.0.0.1:8000 and see a page with links to sign in or sign up.

+Before using Social Logins Please visit http://127.0.0.1:8000/admin, after logging in with your superuser, edit the table Social Apps for the Id/Secret of Google/Facebook/Github and replace them with your own.